ABOUT ED

 Besides writing program notes for Library concerts, Ed regularly contributed articles published in the Jacksonville Symphony Orchestra's 'Encore' magazine from February 2014 through April 2016.
 Additionally, his English translations of French, German, Spanish, Italian and Russian art songs and arias are frequently published in music program guides in North America and Great Britain, ranging from student recitals to major concerts by such prestigious organizations as the Utah Symphony, Orchestre symphonique de Montréal, 'Music For Life' (United Nations Trust Fund to End Violence Against Women), the Music Therapy Charity (London, England), and Carnegie Hall's 'The Song Continues'.

-* The Norwegian pronunciation of the family name is like the English word "LANE," but we've always said it with a long "E" sound, like "LEAN."
+Although the Norwegian pronunciation of the family name is like the English word "LANE,"

 No comments: